patti-favaron/ssbf-lib/README.md

 If using a big-endian architecture, the "open" statement acting on SSB files should be changed to specify little-endian form explicitly.
 This should be possible as the author knows on various compilers, but actual mode and syntax may vary.
 A cruder alternative, that is reading the whole data byte-wise and then converting to the appropriate local byte endianness, is also possible - the author preferred not using it in her "reference" implementation in sake of code clarity.

+### Data type abbreviations

+By its very nature, a "binary" format is strongly types, and a necessity arises to describe it in as a programmng language independent possible way.

+The following list shows the data types employed in Version 1 SSBF, plus likely extensions usable to document Version 2, would it exist on some time.

+- I1: Signed integer, 1 byte.
+- I2: Signed integer, 2 bytes, little-endian.
+- I4: Signed integer, 4 bytes, little-endian.
+- R4: Floating point number, IEEE-754 rev. 2008 format, 4 bytes, little-endian.
+- R8: Floating point number, IEEE-754 rev. 2008 format, 8 bytes, little-endian.
+- Cn, with 'n' a positive integer: fixed-length character string, ASCII, 1 byte per character, no encoding.

 ### Data sequence

+The following li